-Once your book or eBook has been copy edited, and you have fully incorporated the edits and smoothed over any final changes, the next step toward publication is proofreading.
-This phase is about catching any overlooked errors, such as a misspelled word or a missing period.
+Once your book has been copy edited, and you have fully incorporated the edits and smoothed over any final changes, the next step toward publication is proofreading.
+This phase is about catching any overlooked errors, such as a misspelled word, missing or repeated words, or a missing period.

-Many authors feel they are too close to their work to see the errors.
-Some people choose to have a close friend with a good eye perform their book proofreading.
+This final stage is very important as it is the final pass on your manuscript before your readers dive into the world you have created for them.
 If you choose to hire The Eyes for Editing for your final proofread, we will complete the final book editing phase for you with a keen eye.

 Tip: Somewhere along the way, you will need a book cover design.
 Depending upon the cover designer’s turn-around time, you may need to get started on this phase months in advance.

 The very last step to prepare your book or eBook for publishing is book formatting.
 In this process, your book will be prepared with the right margins and other specifications to match your book printing size.

 I will be happy to go over any of these processes with you in detail.
 Simply contact me for additional information.